themartiancompany/safely-serve/man/safely-serve.1.rst

 --no-port-switching         Do not open a port other than
                             the one specified when it's taken.

--v, --version               Displays the current version of serve --help                      Shows this help message
+-v, --version               Displays the current version of
+                            Safely Serve.
+--help                      Shows this help message.

 Endpoints